-For the project above, instead of ordering a custom sofa from North Carolina at around $5,000 with fabric to specification, we will go with a retail design catalog sofa in the $2,500 to $3,000 range in a program fabric.
+For the project above, instead of ordering a custom sofa from North Carolina at around $5,000 with fabric to specification, she could go with a retail design catalog sofa in the $2,500 to $3,000 range in a program fabric.
 Program fabric refers to the fabrics the retailer keeps in stock.
 They aren’t always great quality, color or design so she would need to ask for swatches.

-For window treatments, we will keep the existing white wooden blinds and do simple curtains and valance designs with fabrics in the $50 per yard range.
+For window treatments, she can keep the existing white wooden blinds and do simple curtains and valance designs with fabrics in the $50 – 60 per yard range.

-For the kitchen and bath updates, we will paint walls and cabinets and replace the light fixtures and cabinet pulls.
+For the kitchen and bath updates, she could paint walls and cabinets and replace the light fixtures and cabinet pulls.
 Granite or solid surface counter tops and new appliances will have to wait till the budget allows.

-Utilizing most or all existing furniture is a must in budget conscious projects.
+Utilizing most or all existing wood furniture is a great plan in budget conscious projects.
 You usually get more visual impact with new paint and fabrics, and older wood products are invariably better quality than the new ones from PB and RH.

 Know where to economize and where to splurge by looking honestly at your needs versus wants.
 Maybe you don’t like your cocktail table.
-But if what you really need is new lighting, keep the table and buy the lamps.
+But if what you really need is new lighting, go without a cocktail table and buy the lamps.

 If your home isn’t supporting you the way it is, are you ready for a change?
 Get some help via my complimentary premier design and wellness download, The Wellness Home, 5 Steps to a Beautiful, Restful Home for Women Who Value their Health and Wellness.
 It’s the prettiest little book.
 It’s also a quick read with super easy design solutions that help you lead a beautiful, healthier lifestyle at home, plus my 3-to-5 Things Framework that gives you step by step actions to get started and stay on track.
 Get yourself some help, post haste!